-Your ‘why’ is what gets you through life’s challenge, hardship and suffering.
+Your “why” is what gets you through life’s challenges, hardships, and suffering.

-The positive emotion generated by your ‘why’ arms you with a positive attitude and steers you in the right direction in pursuit of life purpose.
+The positive emotion generated by your “why” arms you with a positive attitude and steers you in the right direction in pursuit of your life purpose.

-Having something to look forward to and work for, your life is filled with hope, anticipation and motivation.
+When you have something to look forward to and work for, your life is filled with hope, anticipation, and motivation.